-- reviewing and approving, or recommending for approval by the Board of Directors, the compensation of our Chief Executive Officer and our other executive officers; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if required; and - preparing the annual compensation committee report, if required.
+- reviewing and approving, or recommending for approval by the Board of Directors, the compensation of our Chief Executive Officer and our other executive officers; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis," if required; and - preparing the annual compensation committee report, if required.

 The Compensation Committee has the authority to retain or obtain the advice of compensation consultants, legal counsel and other advisors to assist in carrying out its responsibilities.
 During 2019, the Compensation Committee engaged Compensia, Inc., a compensation consulting firm ("Compensia"), to, among other things, assess and, as applicable, make recommendations with respect to the amount and types of compensation to provide our executives and directors and related matters.
 Compensia reported directly to the Compensation Committee.
-However, certain of our executive officers and other members of senior management consulted with Compensia (in its role as an advisor to the Compensation Committee) with respect to assessments of executive compensation and related matters to be provided to the committee.
-The Compensation Committee reviewed compensation assessments provided by Compensia comparing our compensation to that of a group of peer companies within our industry and met with Compensia to discuss compensation of our executive officers and to receive its input and advice.
-The Compensation Committee has considered the adviser independence factors required under SEC and Nasdaq rules as they relate to Compensia, which did not raise any conflicts of interest concerns in 2019.
+However, certain of our executive officers and other members of senior management consulted with Compensia (in its role as an advisor to the Compensation assessments provided by Compensia comparing our compensation to that of a group of peer companies within our industry and met with Compensia to discuss compensation of our executive officers and advice.
+The Compensation committee has considered the adviser independence factors required under SEC and Nasdaq rules as they relate to Compensia, which did not raise any conflicts of interest concerns in 2019.